When employers are asked which resume skills are the most important, the majority answer “critical thinking skills”.

 Questioning at work might involve asking your boss for more information about a new project that’s been assigned to you.
 Or for clarification on an email that was sent out to the team.

 Questioning information is a key part of being a successful employee.
 It shows that you’re engaged and interested in what’s going on around you.
+It’s a quality that can showcase that you have leadership skills.

 How to add “questioning” to your resume: